aphan1um/cloud63/ansible/README.md

 1. A functioning website as shown in video demo.
 2. At least one Twitter harvester.
 3. A clustered CouchDB database.
-4. A Docker visualiser at port 8080 (to display state of containers running at different nodes).
+4. A Docker visualiser at port 8080 (displays state of containers at different nodes).

-Note that with the current *docker-compose.yml* setup (which runs one Docker website container), you are able to access the website at any of the created VM instances due to the [routing mesh used by Docker](https://docs.docker.com/engine/swarm/ingress/).
+With the current *docker-compose.yml* setup, you are able to access the website at any of the created VM instances due to the [routing mesh used by Docker](https://docs.docker.com/engine/swarm/ingress/).

 ## How to run:
 Ensure you have [the latest version of Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 The code should be run outside of Nectar instances; if outside unimelb campus run it with VPN.